iamkevingreen/Orion-Starter/README.md

 ## Based on Orion CMS

-This Meteor starter site using the [Orion CMS](https://github.com/orionjs/core) to buld a simple portfolio site in using Meteor.
+This Meteor starter site using the [Orion CMS](https://github.com/orionjs/core) to build a simple portfolio site in using Meteor.

 ## File Uploads